Ready to start playing your best golf for 2021 but don’t know how to choose the best golf rangefinders in your journey to greatness?

 - No magnetic clip and minimal accessories.

 This is another great option for beginning players.
 If you’re focused more on golf than other outdoor activities and on a budget, this is a great deal.
-The biggest downside is that it doesn’t have a scanning feature but you can upgrade for $30 to the slope version for another key feature.
+The biggest downside is that it doesn’t have a scanning feature but you can upgrade to the slope version for another key feature.

 Alternatives to Best Golf Rangefinders